 - Connect your iPhone to the computer

 - Put the iPhone/iPad/iPod into DFU mode by turning the phone off and then holding down the sleep and power button for 10 seconds, then release the power button but hold onto the home button until iTunes tells you that the device is now in recover mode

 - Use the iTunes Restore feature as usual with the iOS device

-Once your iOS update is finished, go back to the hosts file and remove the “126.96.36.199 gs.apple.com” line again so that iTunes can properly update as usual.
+Once your iOS update is finished, go back to the hosts file and remove the “188.8.131.52 gs.apple.com” line again so that iTunes can properly update as usual.
 This is an essential step otherwise you may encounter future errors when trying to update or install iOS versions.